The University of Akron School of Law, J.D., summa cum laude

 The Ohio State University, B.A., magna cum laude

 Bryan's labor & employment practice focuses on providing business owners and human resource departments with day-to-day guidance on matters ranging from the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, to both state and federal discrimination laws.
-He routinely provides guidance to clients with the development and implementation of handbooks and employee trainings, and advises with respect to hiring and firing decisions.
+He routinely provides guidance to clients with the development and implementation of handbooks and employee training and advises with respect to hiring and firing decisions.
 Bryan also advises clients in matters relating to non-competes, non-solicitations, and confidentiality protections.
 When employment matters rise to the level of litigation, Bryan leverages his substantial experience to defend his clients against these actions, including contract disputes, discrimination allegations, and other employment matters in court.
 Should a labor dispute arise, Bryan defends his clients before arbitrators.

 Bryan's main objective when representing clients is to help them achieve their goals for their own business and/or success through methods that involve action and protection, rather than reaction and delay.

 Bryan has represented clients throughout the United States, including in Ohio, Pennsylvania, Florida, California, Arizona, New York, Georgia, Arkansas, and Texas.

 In his spare time, Bryan enjoys running, snowboarding and brewing his own craft beer.